abrotman/related-domains-by-dns/rdbd-newrrs.md

 # New Resource Record Types

-We define two new RRTYPES, an optional one for the relating domain (RDNDKEY) to store a public key for when signatures are in use and one for use in related domains (RDBD).
+We define two new RRTYPES, an optional one for the relating domain (RDBDKEY) to store a public key for when signatures are in use and one for use in related domains (RDBD).